What the world needs now is GRACE, GRACE, GRACE!

 Consider for a moment a man in love that gives the gift of an engagement ring to the woman he loves.
 This gift is a ‘free gift’.
 It is unlikely that the package will include a price tag that reveals the price of the gift or an invoice to be paid by the woman.
 Yet this free gift comes with great hope that it will motivate a reciprocal love and a lifelong commitment.

 GOD DESIRES REMEMBRANCE OF HIS SACRIFICE

 At the Last Supper, Jesus instituted the Holy Eucharist with these words:

 “And he took bread, gave thanks and broke it, and gave it to them, saying, ‘This is my body given for you; do this in remembrance of me.'”
 Luke 22:19

 Every time we go to the Lord’s Table to receive His Body and Blood we receive grace.
 Every Holy Sacrament comes with a bestowing of grace.
-At this time many of us cannot receive the Eucharist due to pandemic restrictions, so we trust that Jesus will bestow His grace upon us in a spiritual fashion.
+If you cannot receive the Eucharist due to health issues, participate in the Mass virtually and trust that Jesus will bestow His grace upon you in a spiritual communion.

 THE PRICE OF GOD’S GRACE OF SALVATION MUST MOTIVATE LOVE